peteroupc/classic-wallpaper/uielements.md

 [^1]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.

 [^2]:  In this case, if the button is a toolbar button with a thin border, the button face involved in the mixed-value appearance is surrounded by an additional 1-pixel thick edge drawn in the button face color.

+[^3]:  See, for example, _The Windows Interface Guidelines for Software Design_, which applies to Microsoft WIndows 95.